Wat Mahathat (Ayutthaya): Location

 The Wat Mahathat is located in the center of Ayutthaya Historical Park, between Chi Kun Road and Naresuan Road in the northeast corner of Phra Ram Park.

-Description
+History

-According to the official Thai history, referring to the investigations of the Royal Chronicles of Ayutthaya by Prince Damrong Rajanubhab, the history of Wat Mahathat starts in 1374 when King Borommarachathirat I erected a temple at this place, bearing another name:"In the Year of the Tiger 736 C.S.
+According to official Thai historiography, which is based on the research of the Royal Chronicles of Ayutthaya by Prince Damrong Rajanubhab, the history of Wat Mahathat begins around 1374, when King Borommaracha I had a temple built on this site, which initially bore a different name:"In the Year of the Tiger 736 C.S.
 Somdet Phra Borommarachathirat and Phra Mahathera Thammakanlayan built the great, glorious, holy, jewelled reliquary (Phra Si Rattana Mahathat) east of the palace (the Royal gable of the lion).
-He rose 19 wa in height and equipped with a nine-membered tip that is another 3 wa in height."His nephew and successor Ramesuan (1369-1370, 1388-1395) expanded the site in 1384 to build a great temple, while he was here as a monk between his throne offices.
-During this time the temple got its present name.
+He rose 19 wa in height and equipped with a nine-membered tip that is another 3 wa in height."

+His nephew and successor, Ramesuan (1369-1370, 1388-1395), expanded the structure into a large temple in 1384 while residing there as a monk between his royal duties.
+It was during this time that the temple received its current name.